bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/03-Reducers/README.md

 ## 💡 Hints

-How does the test's error message inform us about where the error is occurring?
+* How does the test's error message inform us where the error is occurring?

-How can we use `switch` statements to an advantage in this activity?
+* How can we use `switch` statements to an advantage in this activity?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Where have we seen the term **reduce** elsewhere in Javascript?
+* Where have we seen the term "reduce" elsewhere in Javascript?

 Use [Google](https://www.google.com) or another search engine to research this.